JaspreetKaur27/TheGigMaker/README.md

 TheGigMaker is a web application following the MERN framework.
 New users can sign in with their Google email account and begin searching for projects to collaborate on (as a gigster) or create own your project (as a gigmaster) and find potential team mates.
-If users need help with anything project-related, please use the project description to find the contact information for the project lead gigmaster.

 <h3>Technology Used:</h3>